hasun1226/Grooper/README.md

   * Bootstrap has styles that does responsive design automatically. (i.e. col-xs-# means the elements are horizontal at all times while col-sm-# means the elements will collapse below 768px and so on)

 ### Decisions to be Made
-* Database Kind
-  * We are debating whether we should use mongooseDB which is taught in the tutorial, or MySQL which we all have knowledge of from Database management course.
 * Session Management
   * We need to decide how to manage the sessions: using JWT(Json Web Token)/OAuth2/Session id